BioClub/BHA5/participants/jun/index.md

 - 3D printer

 #### work with
-- the lab in Tukuba university (if possible)
+- the lab in Tukuba university (if possible) to use DIC(Differential Interface Contrast) microscopy.
+DIC microscopy creates the high resolution image for the thin optical section

+### what is DIC(Differential Interface Contrast) microscopy?
+- (from Wikipedia) DIC is a optical microscopy technique used to enhance the contrast in unstained, transparent samples.
+-

-#### the question
+#### about the sperm
-- how can i check what kind of bacterias I have
+- how long can sperm live outside?
-- the procedure of centrifuge
+  - if you are following the procedure of
-- how can i grow the bacteria on the 3D object
-- the use of DMEM